What is Longleaf Pine?

 With the loss of forest acreage there is a resurgence to protect and conserve remaining longleaf forests.
 There is sharing of information and technology to assist conversion of lands and with restoration and management of forests.

-The Texas Longleaf Taskforce is a group of individuals, organizations and agencies that share a passion for this iconic species.
-With a national resurgence in this species, Texas has formed the Taskforce-at last count 188 members strong to work together and celebrate all aspects of longleaf pine.
+The Texas Longleaf Team is a group of individuals, organizations and agencies that share a passion for this iconic species.
+With a national resurgence in this species, Texas has formed the implementation team, at last count 188 members strong, to work together and celebrate all aspects of longleaf pine.